 Alternative flows.

 A001) If authorization is denied or a device flow expires, the Authorization Server returns an authorization error.
-From the MCP-IPE’s viewpoint, this alternative flow does not involve any interaction over the Mca reference point; any other interaction between the Authorization Server and the oneM2M domain, if present, is handled within the underlying security infrastructure and is not described here.
+From the MCP-IPE’s viewpoint, this alternative flow does not involve any interaction over the Mca reference point.

+A002) If creation at CSE failed, the Authorization Server returns an authorization error.

 Post-conditions.

+PAT issuance is performed between the Authorization Server and the MCP Client and detailed issuance information is recorded at the CSE.

 The MCP Client holds a valid PAT whose aud identifies the MCP-IPE as the intended recipient.

-This procedure does not specify creation or modification of any AE or ACP at the CSE; such provisioning is handled by the oneM2M security infrastructure and management procedures outside the scope of this clause.

 Verification material for subsequent PAT validation—Authorization Server Metadata and the JWKS referenced by jwks_uri—is maintained by the MCP-IPE; obtaining or refreshing such material does not involve interaction with the CSE.

 6.1.3.2 Operation procedure

 This procedure describes the protected interaction between the MCP Client and the MCP-IPE.
-The MCP Client presents a PAT with each protected request; the MCP-IPE verifies the token using the issuer’s metadata and keys and applies freshness, replay, rate, and permission checks with permissions claim in the PAT cross-checked against AE/ACP state.
-The MCP-IPE derives the From parameter from the resolved AE, prepares required headers, and invokes the corresponding oneM2M operation over Mca.
-The CSE enforces ACP and returns result status codes (RSC), which are relayed in the MCP response; the PAT is not forwarded to the CSE.
+The MCP Client presents a PAT with each protected request; the MCP-IPE verifies the token using the issuer’s metadata and keys and applies freshness, replay, rate, and permission checks with claims in the PAT, cross-checked against corresponding AE/ACP and flexContainer state.
+The MCP-IPE derives the From parameter from the onem2m_aeid claim, prepares required headers, and invokes the corresponding oneM2M operation over Mca.
+The CSE enforces ACP and returns responses, which are relayed to the MCP response after normalization; the PAT is not forwarded to the CSE.

-This clause focuses on security-relevant behaviour (PAT validation, policy enforcement, and exposure boundaries); the mapping between MCP tools and oneM2M primitives is illustrative and may involve no oneM2M request, a single request, or a multi-step sequence depending on the tool.
+This clause focuses on security-relevant behaviour (PAT validation, policy enforcement); the mapping between MCP tools and oneM2M primitives is illustrative and may involve no oneM2M request, a single request, or a multi-step sequence depending on the tool.

 Pre-conditions.